 These symptoms should be reviewed at your medical centre or hospital as soon as possible.

-Movement of our head is unavoidable with day to day activities – and the discomfort associated with vertigo should not limit our lives.
+Our head movements is unavoidable with day to day activities – and the discomfort associated with vertigo should not limit our lives.
 The solution could be one consult away.
 As covered above these salt crystals can fall from their usual home and become lodged in the semicircular canals of your inner ear.
 Physiotherapy can assist with manual techniques to reposition these salt crystals, clear them from their new home and allow your vestibular function to return to normal.
 The human body is also SUPER adaptive – if you have been living with the effects of BPPV for even just a couple of weeks, your body will already be changing how it moves and how it perceives information to get around this deficit to your inner ear.
 This will need to be unlearnt once life gets back to normal.
 Once normal vestibular function has returned, your physiotherapist may assist you with balance exercises, postural and gait re-education to suit your presentation and get you back to the life you had before the dizziness.

 The technique prescribed by your clinician will vary depending on the results of your assessment.
 After a thorough review of your symptoms and after efforts are made to reproduce your dizziness, your therapist will prescribe the technique they deem to be most beneficial for the canal which has been affected.
 This is why it is important to be assessed for your dizziness and not rely on Dr Google – too many people have attempted to self-treat their vertigo and only made their lives more uncomfortable!
 The removal of these salt crystals via one of these repositioning techniques reduce the number of false signals firing off from your vestibulocochlear nerve – which will result in you feeling yourself getting back to normal.